 Great things are possible when immigrants and non-immigrants have the freedom and opportunity to work together to build our nation and expand prosperity for all.

 That’s why we need to modernize America’s outdated, ineffective immigration system.

 This involves several areas of reform:

-- Creating a permanent solution for Dreamers: People deserve certainty and the ability to plan their lives.
+People deserve certainty and the ability to plan their lives.
 Yet Congress has taken more than 20 years to address this ongoing issue with a permanent legislative solution for Dreamers and those with Temporary Protective Status (TPS).
 We need a law that provides such certainty, including permanent status for Dreamers and TPS recipients, many of whom have lived in the U.S. for over two decades and have been contributors to our communities, and our nation’s fabrics.

-- Modernizing the visa process: Our immigration system is complex and inefficient, built on laws that have not been updated in decades.
+Our immigration system is complex and inefficient, built on laws that have not been updated in decades.
 We need solutions that streamline and increase access to legal immigration channels, strengthen security, accountability, and transparency, and ensure laws are clear, just, and applied equally.

-- Addressing the undocumented population: Today’s immigration system keeps too many decent, industrious people from fully participating in the American experience.
+Today’s immigration system keeps too many decent, industrious people from fully participating in the American experience.
 For those who want nothing more than to build a better future and contribute to our society, a permanent legislative solution is needed.
 We support a system that recognizes contributing members among the undocumented population, affording individuals an opportunity to come out of the shadows and get right with the law.